 A lay bet is where we bet that something won’t happen, like betting that England won’t win the World Cup.
 We can only place lay bets at a betting exchange.

-How much can you make from matched betting?
+How much can we make from matched betting?

 Welcome offers are just a starting point though.
-The real earning potential comes in the form of existing customer offers, which are ran by bookmakers to keep their customers betting.
+The real earning potential comes in the form of existing customer offers, which are run by bookmakers to keep their customers betting.

 If you spend approximately 30 minutes a day doing the offers I post on my blog page, a monthly profit of £500.00+ is very achievable.

-The Profit Log will give you an idea of how profits can build up over time.
-Every blog post I have ever published is listed there with the corresponding profit/loss.
+My Profit Log lists every offer I have ever posted and will give you an idea of how profits can build up over time.

-How much do you need to start matched betting?
+How much do we need to start matched betting?

 You can start with a bankroll as small as £50.00, but ideally you want to start with a little more.